Apple TV and tvOS: Everything you need to know about Apple's digital media streamer

 Can I watch 4k content?

-Nope.
+Not yet.
 Apple last updated the Apple TV in 2015, before 4K TVs exploded, so we’ll have to wait for the fifth generation model to see if Apple jumps on the high-resolution bandwagon.
 Apple TV features an HDMI 1.4 port, which is technically capable of streaming 4K content at 30fps, but rumors suggest the next model will have an HDMI 2.0 port for streaming 4K videos up to 60fps.
 Amazon, Roku, and Nvidia all offer 4K DMR boxes if it’s something you need to have.
+A dissection of an early release of the HomePod firmware (which spilled a bunch of beans about the upcoming iPhone 8) by developer Guilherme Rambo found a reference to a non-existent 4K Apple TV, suggesting that a new model could arrive sooner than later.

+Additionally, Bloomberg reports that Apple will release a new Apple TV this fall that can stream 4K and HDR content.
+The site says the new device will sport a faster processor and an updated TV app that displays live programming as well as on-demand shows.
+Additionally, Apple is in talks with content providers about making 4K programming available on Apple TV and will look to stream some of its own shows in the higher-resolution format as well.

-What about HDR?
+What about HDR and Dolby Vision?

-Also no. Roku and Nvidia are already selling boxes that support HDR, and it’s likely that the next Apple TV will follow suit.
+Also no. However, the HomePod firmware does include references to both HDR10 and Dolby Vision, which suggests Apple might be launching a new model soon.
+While Roku and Nvidia are already selling boxes that support HDR, none of their digital media streamers support Dolby Vision yet.

 What do I need to get started?